deidlog/linux-scripts/process_monitor/README.md

 # Process Monitor

 A simple Bash script to monitor high CPU and RAM usage processes on Linux systems.
-Logs resource usage and alerts for processes exceeding defined thresholds.
+Logs resource usage and sends alerts for processes exceeding defined thresholds.

 ## Features
 - Monitors all running processes.
-- Logs resource usage events to a file (`$HOME/logs/process_monitor.log` by default).
+- Logs events to a file (`$HOME/logs/process_monitor.log` by default).
-- Logs alerts for processes exceeding CPU or RAM thresholds.
+- Optional email notifications for processes exceeding CPU or RAM thresholds.
 - Easy to run manually or as a cron job.

 ## Configuration
+- `EMAIL` — email address for notifications (optional, leave empty if not needed).
 - `CPU_THRESHOLD` — maximum allowed CPU usage in percent (default: 70%).
 - `RAM_THRESHOLD` — maximum allowed RAM usage in percent (default: 70%).
 - `LOG_DIR` — directory for log files (default: `$HOME/logs`).